For persons with signs of an acute respiratory infectious disease

 - After coughing or sneezing, immediately wash or disinfect your hands and the surfaces that you touched beforehand (bathroom handles, faucet, sink, bin lid, etc.) Do this even if you didn’t cough into your palm.

-- It is recommended that you wear a mouth and nose covering when using public transport.
+- Wear a mouth and nose covering when using public transport.